Fall Protection for Rig Work

-This comprehensive fall protection course was developed in conjunction with CAODC (Canadian Association of Oilwell Drilling Contractors).
+This comprehensive fall protection course was developed in conjunction with CAOEC (Canadian Association of Energy Contractors).
 Designed to educate workers in the planning, use, care and implementation of fall protection systems for drilling and service rigs, it includes both theory and practical application exercises.
 Participants will engage in hands-on training activities, including inspecting, fitting, adjusting and connecting fall protection systems and components.

 - Basic concepts and elements of fall protection

 - Body support devices including harness; connecting components and devices; double-leg lanyards and work positioning; cable ladder climbing systems; Vertical Rope Lifelines (VRLs); Horizontal Lifelines (HLLs); Self-Retracting Devices

 - Practical training includes climbing to height using fall protection equipment; work positioning, anchorage connection; and transfer between fall protection systems